mcdevzofcZour/heckeruwu/README.md

-# aPuppet - the open source remote control software for Android
+# Headwind Remote - the open source remote control software for Android

 ## Summary

-aPuppet is the open source engine providing remote access to Android-based devices for the purpose of technical support and maintenance.
+Headwind Remote is the open source engine providing remote access to Android-based devices for the purpose of technical support and maintenance.
 Devices are controlled from a web-based application.

 The software consists of: